 - When belaying, make sure to have your rope in a neat pile close to you and avoid standing on the rope.

 - Move around accordingly to follow your climber when necessary for visible movements, clipping, etc. This help with your visibility so you can support your climber at all time.

-- Always have your dominant hand on the brake at all time even when you are using an assisted braking device.
+- Always have your dominant hand on the brake at all times even when you are using an assisted braking device.

 Dynamic or Soft Catch

-A dynamic or soft catch is an advance technique where the belayer is anticipating a fall from the climber.
-The belayer jumps as the climber begins to weight the rope with his/her fall.
-This process introduces the upward momentum from the jump which then soften the catch.
+A dynamic or soft catch is an advanced technique where the belayer is anticipating a fall from the climber.
+The belayer jumps as the climber begins to weigh the rope with his/her fall.
+This process introduces the upward momentum from the jump which then softens the catch.
 I do not understand the physics behind this.
 It is too much for me to comprehend at this time.
 I do know it works.
-If interested to know more about the physics, please visit Climbing.com (under the process of dynamic belaying) for a better physic explanation.
+If interested to know more about physics, please visit Climbing.com (under the process of dynamic belaying) for a better physic explanation.
 This particular process is not ideal for all circumstances especially when the climber is only a few clips off the ground so be aware.

-Most climbing gyms provide 50 lb sand bags or a rope anchor to assist the lightweight belayer so that also help the belayer from being pulled up too high off the ground.
-There is also the single loop or double loop rope to the anchor for top roping.
+Most climbing gyms provide 50 lb sandbags or a rope anchor to assist the lightweight belayer so that also helps the belayer from being pulled up too high off the ground.
+There is also the single loop or double loop rope to the anchor for top-roping.
 The double loop around the anchor creates more friction and drag to assist the belayer from being lifted off the ground.
 To read more about the loops, you can visit my article on “What is Top Rope indoor vs outdoor“.

 There is a small list of optional gear for you to check out in helping with the belaying.
 What would help most is increasing the friction of the rope slowing down the fall so that you can catch the climber quickly, effectively, and softly without causing stress on your hands or head (mentally):